Metro-Boege/Service_API_Example/Readme.md

     }
     ```

-2. Part changing
+2. Part change

-    Service also notify when part configuration could have change (i.e. each time a device goes in mesure mode) and make a POST request on the Url corresponding to the `<PartChangeUrl>` tag.
-The request body is empty and device IP address is add at Url end for example the request Url `http://localhost:8080/part/change/192.168.1.112` indicates that configuration of the device with IP 192.168.1.112 may have been changed.
-Knowing that, you could for example connect directly on device IP, port 4001 and use gm4 protcole to get device configuration.
+    Service also notifies when part configuration could have change (i.e. each time a device goes in measure mode) and make a POST request on the URL corresponding to the `<PartChangeUrl>` tag.
+The request body is empty, and device IP address is added at URL end, for example the request URL `http://localhost:8080/part/change/192.168.1.112` indicates that configuration of the device with IP 192.168.1.112 may have been changed.
+Knowing that, you could for example connect directly on device IP, port 4001 and use gm4 protocole to get device configuration.